LogicalMeatbag/ModularSnakeGame/README.md

 ## Features

 *   **Classic Snake Gameplay**: Eat food to grow longer and increase your score.
+*   **Dynamic Random Events**: Keep on your toes!
+The game can randomly trigger events like "Apples Galore", "Golden Apple Rain", "BEEEG Snake", and more to change up the gameplay.
-*   **Advanced In-Game Settings**:
+*   **Advanced In-Game Settings Menu**:
     *   **Color Customization**: Choose from presets or create your own unique snake color with RGB sliders and direct value input.
     *   **Keybinding Configuration**: Remap your controls for up, down, left, and right movements.
 *   **Modern & Resizable Window**: Start at any size and resize the window on the fly.
 The game grid adapts automatically.
-*   **Persistent High Score**: Your best score is automatically saved in your user profile's AppData folder.
+*   **Persistent High Score**: Your best score is automatically saved (and compressed!) in your user profile's AppData folder.
-*   **Polished UI/UX**: Enjoy sprite-based graphics, a pause menu, and satisfying audio feedback for button clicks.
+*   **Polished UI/UX**: Enjoy sprite-based graphics, intelligent food spawning, a pause menu, and satisfying audio feedback.
 *   **Clean, Modular Code**: The project is split into logical modules, making it easy to understand and extend.
 *   **Robust Error Handling**: Clear, visual error messages guide the user if assets are missing or the environment is set up incorrectly.
+*   **Developer-Friendly Features**:
+    *   **Comprehensive Debug Mode**: Toggle a real-time overlay showing game state variables, and access a special menu to override event chances for easy testing.
+    *   **High-Refresh-Rate Ready**: Uses a V-Sync'd, delta-time-based game loop for perfectly smooth rendering on any monitor (60Hz, 144Hz, etc.).
-*   **Ready for Distribution**: Contains logic to correctly find assets (`.wav` files) when bundled into a single executable with tools like PyInstaller.
+*   **Ready for Distribution**: Contains logic to correctly find assets when bundled into a single executable with tools like PyInstaller.

 ## Requirements